Geography of Kiribati: Natural resources

 Much of the natural resources have been exhausted before its 1979 independence.
-On the island of Banaba, the British mined phosphorus for guano, until exhaustion of supply, an event that was before independence.
+On the island of Banaba, the British mined guano for phosphorus, until exhaustion of supply, an event that was before independence.

 Natural hazards

 Cyclones can occur any time, but usually November to March; occasional tornadoes; low level of some of the islands make them very sensitive to changes in sea level.
 The Climate Change in the Pacific Report (2011) describes Kiribati as having a low risk of cyclones; however in March 2015 Kiribati experienced flooding and destruction of seawalls and coastal infrastructure as the result of Cyclone Pam, a Category 5 cyclone that devastated Vanuatu.

 Pollution

 The island of Banaba has suffered greatly from the after effects of the massive phosphorus mining.
 Most of the population were forced to evacuate to the island country of Fiji due to its effects.
 In addition, the atoll near the island of Tarawa is vulnerable to the effects of solid waste disposal.
 A report by the United Nations say the wildlife from the region are endangered.
 The islands are very sensitive to the damaging effects.